Luke 9:37-45

 Our Father, we thank you that you have chosen in your perfect wisdom to send the Lord Jesus Christ, who is the perfect image of your glory.
 He is manifest goodness, incarnate goodness, a majestic display of your glory.

 Oh, so please help us, Father.
 We do believe.
 Help us in our unbelief.
 Eradicate all doubt and all despondency of despair and unbelief.
 Cut through the darkness and shine your light on us.
-Let us be lifted up to glory, to see that through the cross is the glory of the Resurrection, the Ascension, the enthronement of our Lord Jesus Christ, who intercedes for us even now to point us to you.
+Let us be lifted up to glory, to see that through the cross is the glory of the Resurrection, the Ascension, and the enthronement of our Lord Jesus Christ, who intercedes for us even now to point us to you.
 It’s in his name we pray.
 Amen.